By Gayle Vehar on | No Comments

-Lightroom has so many great features that it is hard NOT to think that they are all “the best” feature or “my favorite” feature.
-But today I want to share with you 5 reasons the brush tool is all sorts of FABULOUSNESS.
+Lightroom has so many great features that it is hard to pick which one is “the best” or “my favorite” feature.
+But today I want to share with you 6 tips to get the most out of the brush tool.

-As soon as you click on the photo with the brush tool, a pin will appear.
+As soon as you click to create a new brush mask, a pin in the shape of a brush will appear.
 This pin will apply the combination of settings you pick to areas you paint with the brush.

-If you’d like to make different changes to another part of the photo, you’ll need to click “new” at the top of the brush panel.
-Then start painting on the new area that you want to affect and a new pin will appear.
-The active pin will be the pin with the dark spot in the middle.
+If you’d like to make different changes to another part of the photo, you’ll need to click “Create New Mask” at the top of the Masks panel.
+Then start painting on the new area that you want to affect and a new pin in the shape of a brush will appear.

-If you want to go back and make changes to the first pin, just hover over the pin and click on it with the hand tool that appears.
-The pin you click will become the active pin and you can make any changes or additions to that pin now.
+If you want to go back and make changes to the first pin, just click on the layer in the Masks panel that contains your changes.
+Since there may end up being lots of layers with changes, it might be good to name your layers according to the change it applies to your image.
 You can go back and forth between pins or delete them entirely by pressing the “delete” key on your keyboard if you find that you don’t like the changes you made.

 If the Pins become distracting to you, just type the "H" key to make them disappear and then press it again to make them reappear.

 So let’s say that we are not all practicing painters who are skilled at using a brush.
 It is likely that we will make a MISTAKE and paint over area that we really don’t want to be affected.
 What do we do now?
 The brush tool comes with an “erase” setting.
 Just click “erase” and the little “+” you are used to seeing in the center of the brush tool will change to a “-“ and you can now remove areas that you previously painted.